jlpteaching/comparch/syllabus.md

 Please contact me via email if you have a personal request, *not* canvas messages.
 **I do not check canvas messages.**
-For class-wide questions (e.g., anything that is not private), please use the [online discussion](#discussion).
+For class-wide questions (e.g., anything that is not private), please use the [online discussion](#online-discussions).

 #### Office hours

-*Office Hours*: 3:30-5:00pm Wednesday.
-Preference to 154B from 3:30-4:15 and preference to 201A from 4:15-5pm.
+*Office Hours*: 2:30-4:00pm Monday.
+Preference to 154B from 2:30-3:15 and preference to 201A from 3:15-4pm.

 *Office Location*: Kemper 3049.